 “True.
 But you won’t need more than a change of clothes, if that.”

 Forman drew himself up to his full height, two inches taller than Zeke.
-“My bags go with me, or I don’t go.”
+“My bags travel with me, or I don’t go.”

-Zeke swore.
-Why was good help so hard to find?
+Zeke swore under his breath.
 He flashed back to an argument he’d overheard between his parents many years ago regarding his accelerated education.
 After days of arguing, his father had allowed tutors for Zeke in their island home.
 He’d said he’d it was important to know which battles to fight.

 Zeke applied that lesson to the A.I.’s luggage.
 “Knock yourself out.”